KiSchulz/i3guesstemator/README.md

-i3guesstemator is a simple status bar generator for i3bar, which tries to approximate how long a laptop has power left until it dies.
+i3guesstemator is a simple status bar generator for i3bar.
+The primary objective is to improve the accuracy of estimating the remaining battery life of a laptop.